Non-surgical Rehabilitation

 Patients who wait too long to seek medical advice sometimes have difficulty adjusting after surgery.
 Poor coping skills in the presence of persistent pain and numbness may result in disappointment or dissatisfaction with the results of surgery.
 Recovery may take longer than expected when nerve damage is severe.
 In some cases, symptoms are not entirely alleviated.

-When the stitches are removed, you may begin your Physical Therapist program.
+When the stitches are removed, you may begin your physical therapist program.
 Our treatments are used at first to ease pain and inflammation.
-Our Physical Therapist may apply gentle massage to the incision to help reduce sensitivity in and around the incision and limit scar tissue from building up.
+Our physical therapist may apply gentle massage to the incision to help reduce sensitivity in and around the incision and limit scar tissue from building up.
 We will show you some special exercises that you can do to encourage normal gliding of the tendons and median nerve within the carpal tunnel.

 As you progress, our therapist will give you exercises to help strengthen and stabilize the muscles and joints in the hand, wrist, and arm.
 We use other exercises to improve fine motor control and dexterity of the hand.
-Our Physical Therapist will also work with you to help you do your daily and work activities safely and with the least amount of strain on your wrist and hand.
+Our physical therapist will also work with you to help you do your daily and work activities safely and with the least amount of strain on your wrist and hand.

 When your recovery is well under way, regular visits to STAR Physical Therapy will end.
 Although we will continue to be a resource, you will eventually be in charge of doing your exercises as part of an ongoing home program.

-STAR Physical Therapy provides services for Physical Therapy in Fairport and Rochester.
+STAR Physical Therapy provides services for physical therapy in Fairport and Rochester.